-There is no known way to prevent Fabry disease.
-Consider genetic counseling if you have Fabry disease or have a family history of the disorder.
-The counselor can show you the risk of passing the condition on to your child.
+Consider counseling if you or someone in your family has Fabry disease.
+The counselor can show you the risk of passing it on to your child.

 Fabry Support and Information Group

 National Institute of Neurological Disorders and Stroke

 Canadian Fabry Association

 Fabry disease.
 EBSCO DynaMed Plus website.
 Available at:http://www.dynamed.com/topics/dmp~AN~T114633/Fabry-disease.
 Updated March 9, 2017.
 Accessed July 2, 2018.

 Martins AM, D’Almeida V, Kyosen SO, et al. Guidelines to diagnosis and monitoring of Fabry disease and review of treatment experiences.
 J Pediatrics.
 2009;155(4 Suppl):S19-S31.

 NINDS Fabry disease information page.
 National Institute of Neurological Disorders and Stroke website.
 Available at: https://www.ninds.nih.gov/disorders/all-disorders/fabry-disease-information-page.
 Accessed July 2, 2018.